HughP/dnj-corpus/README.md

 U+003A | : | le double point marque le début d'un discourse direct (tr. [eng]: marking the start of a quote)

 ###### Based on the corpus
 Based on data within the corpus, as it was originally delivered, the following punctuation marks are observed.
-Their usages, as far as can be determined, from the corpus are indicated in the table.
+Their usages, as far as can be determined, from the corpus are indicated in the table.  __( what about ˮlʼautre jourˮ)__

 Codepoint   | Grapheme | Usage
 -------------|-----|----